datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 This will trigger a rolling upgrade of Ambassador Edge Stack.

-If you're using your own YAML, check the Datawire YAML to be sure of other changes, but at minimum, you'll need to change the pulled `image` for the Ambassador Edge Stack container and redeploy.
+If you're using your own YAML, check our YAML to be sure of other changes.
+At a minimum you'll need to change the pulled `image` for the Ambassador Edge Stack container and redeploy.

-## Set Up Service Catalog
+### Set Up Service Catalog

 Upgrading to version 1.12 or higher adds support for Service Catalog.
 [Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.